Bourbon Sweet Potato Casserole

 I’ve been making renditions of Bourbon Sweet Potato Casserole for years around the holidays.

-It might be my favorite Thanksgiving side dish, thanks in part to my love of bourbon, sweet potatoes and casseroles that veer toward sweet.
+It might be my favorite side dish on the Thanksgiving table, thanks in part to my love of bourbon, sweet potatoes and casseroles that veer toward sweet.
 (But not too sweet.)

-This recipe was developed because I wanted to make a traditional sweet potato casserole with pecans using less sugar since sweet potatoes are naturally pretty sweet.
+This recipe was developed because I wanted to make twist on a traditional sweet potato casserole with pecans using less sugar since sweet potatoes are naturally pretty sweet.

-So you’ll see this recipe calls for maple syrup mixing with the sweet potatoes and just a scant ¼ cup of brown sugar for the crunchy pecan topping.
+So you’ll see this recipe calls for maple syrup mixing with the sweet potatoes and just a scant ¼ cup of brown sugar for the pecan crumble topping.

 Gone are the days of excessively sweetened sweet potato casserole!
-And this recipe has been a crowdpleaser ever since.
+And this recipe is a total crowdpleaser.

 Why I love this recipe: